Double Outlet Right Ventricle in Children

 What is double outlet right ventricle in children?

 In a child with DORV, both the pulmonary artery and the aorta are connected to the same heart chamber, the right ventricle.
 In a normal heart, the aorta connects to the left ventricle, the ventricle that pumps blood to the body.
 The pulmonary artery normally connects to the right ventricle, the ventricle that pumps blood to the lungs.
-These great arteries may be connected either partly or fully.
+In DORV, these great arteries may be connected either partly or fully.
 There is also almost always an opening in the wall between the left and right ventricles.
 This opening is called a ventricular septal defect.

 In many cases, DORV occurs with other heart malformations.
 For example, a heart valve may not work right.
 Or a ventricle may not be fully formed.
 DORV actually refers to a range of heart problems that share a common feature.
 With all of them, both great arteries are connected to the right ventricle.
 Depending on the exact nature of the DORV, the lungs might not get enough blood flow.
 Or they might get too much.